These Horizon Employees Are Changing Lives On and Off the Clock

 That’s because Horizon offers its employees the Dollars for Volunteer program, which matches employees’ charitable contributions dollar for dollar.
 Morrone has already taken advantage of this program to the tune of thousands of dollars for CancerCare.

-Horizon also offers its employees two paid days off each year to volunteer and organizes a strong volunteer program called Horizon Cares, which sees more than 500 employees volunteer thousands of hours of their time each year.
+Horizon also offers its employees a paid day off each year to volunteer and organizes a strong volunteer program called Horizon Cares, which sees more than 500 employees volunteer thousands of hours of their time each year.
 “Horizon is very involved in giving back,” said Smith, who worked with colleagues to assemble Thanksgiving baskets for people in need.

 “All I can say is that I’m very proud to work for this company,” said Morrone.